Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: The microscopic model

 \subsection{The microscopic model}

 We study the following reaction-diffusion problem for the unknown function $\ueps= (\ueps^+,\uepsm,\ueps^-):(0,T)\times \oe \rightarrow \R$:

-where here $\nu$ denotes an arbitrary unit normal on $\ssepm$.
+where here $\nu$ denotes the unit normal on $\ssepm$ (with respect to $\osem$).
 We emphasize that we consider constant diffusion coefficients $D^{\pm}$ in the bulk-domains $\oe^{\pm}$ just for an easier notation.
 The results can be easily extended to more general problems, for example oscillating diffusion coefficients.

-\subsubsection{Assumptions on the Data:}
+\subsubsection{Assumptions on the Data}